vegastexteditor/vegas-legacy/Readme.md

 Application Focus
 =====================

-  The Primary audience is developers using web technologies for both development of the project and regular use.
+  The primary audience is developers using web technologies for both development of the project and regular use.
 In general it should support the use of and be extensible to include other editing focuses, e.i., general text editing, Ruby, Python, C, C++, Java, etc.